Suki Waterhouse

-Alice Suki Waterhouse (born 5 January 1992) is an English model, actress and singer.
-She began a career in modelling at the age of 16, and she would go on to model for several major fashion labels.
-Her first feature film as an actress was a minor role in Pusher in 2012, and she has since appeared in films such as The Divergent Series: Insurgent, The Bad Batch, and Assassination Nation.
-In 2016, she co-founded the accessories brand Pop & Suki with Poppy Jamie and Leo Seigal.
+Alice Suki Waterhouse (born 5 January 1992) is an English actress, singer, and model.
+Waterhouse began a career in modelling at the age of 16, and she went on to model for several major fashion labels such as Burberry, Tommy Hilfiger, Hugo Boss, Laura Mercier, and Ferragamo.
+Her first feature film as an actress was a minor role in Pusher (2012), and she has since appeared in films such as Love, Rosie (2014), The Divergent Series: Insurgent (2015), The Bad Batch (2016), Assassination Nation (2018), and Detective Pikachu (2019).
+Waterhouse portrayed Karen Sirko in the musical drama miniseries Daisy Jones & the Six (2023).

+Outside of fashion and acting, she began performing as an indie pop artist and released her debut studio album I Can't Let Go and debut extended play (EP) Milk Teeth in 2022.
+Her second album, Memoir of a Sparklemuffin, was released in 2024.

 Early life

-Waterhouse was born in Hammersmith, London, and was raised in Chiswick, London, the daughter of Elizabeth, a cancer care nurse, and Norman Waterhouse, a plastic surgeon.
-She has a brother named Charlie, and two younger sisters, Madeleine, a model, and Imogen, a model and actress.
+Alice Suki Waterhouse was born in Hammersmith, London, and was raised in Chiswick, London, the daughter of Elizabeth (née Bruce), a cancer care nurse, and Norman Waterhouse, a plastic surgeon.
+She has a brother named Charlie, and two younger sisters: Madeleine, who is a model, and Imogen, a model and actress.

 Career

 Modelling

 Waterhouse began her modelling career after being discovered in "either a Topshop or H&M" in London when she was 16.
-When she was 19, she became a lingerie model for Marks and Spencer.
+When she was 19, she became a lingerie model for Marks & Spencer.